 In Valerie Wilcox’s “Constructs," her works present a reimagined, abstracted understanding of our constructed environment and how our brain works to piece together diverse elements.
-I use common materials to create connections between our everyday lives and new ideas about how we construct our physical surroundings.
+She uses common materials to imagine connections between our everyday lives and the possibilities of the fantastical.

 Wilcox incorporates the ideals of Wabi Sabi into her working process.
 This aesthetic is centered on the acceptance and beauty of transience and imperfection.
 It refers to quirks and anomalies arising from the process of construction, which add uniqueness and elegance to both natural and man-made objects.

-Wilcox's Constructs at once become referential, self-reflexive and whimsical, managing to transcend their base materiality, as her source materials are elevated and imbued with newness of form and function.
-It has been said that her work feels like poetry; left open to possibilities for the viewer.
+Wilcox's Constructs at once become referential, whimsical and self-reflexive.
+It has been often said that her work feels like poetry; left open to possibilities for the viewer.